 When I was two years old, I was sitting on a carriage swing with my older sister.
 She sat on one side while I sat on the other side facing her.
-The neighborhood kids were pushing us too hard and I wanted them to stop, so I put my foot down and my leg snapped.
-It split in two above the ankle.
+The neighborhood kids were pushing us too hard and I wanted them to stop, so I put my foot down and my leg snapped in two above the ankle.
 I had just learned to walk, so after my tiny leg was encased in a plaster cast, it was back to crawling for me.

 When I was twenty-six, I again lost my ability to walk when the car I was traveling in was struck head-on by an oncoming car.
 It was a high-speed impact on the highway and fortunately I was wearing a seat belt.
 Unfortunately, my spinal chord was displaced by 40 degrees, I broke T-12, my body was paralyzed from the waist down, and the doctors at the Mayo Clinic (where I was flown by air ambulance) gave me less than 5 percent chance of walking again.
 It was a slow, painstaking process of re-learning and rehabilitation.